-When a child is referred to Truancy Court, a truancy case manager will be assigned to work with the family to help remove any barriers to truancy the child/family may face.
+When a child is in Kindergarten through 3rd grade a truancy case manager will be assigned to assist the family.
+When a child in 4th grade or above, they are referred to Truancy Court and a truancy case manager will be assigned to work with the family to help remove any barriers to attendance the child may face.
 The child and parent/guardian will be required to attend Truancy Court to discuss the child's attendance.
 The parent/guardian must comply with the Truancy Court Order.
 The Court Order may include a referral for services.
 If the child's attendance does not improve, the Truancy Court may refer the case to Family Court.
-In Family Court, a judge may adjudicate the child dependent, and possibly order the child removed from his or her home and placed into foster care or a group home setting.
+In Family Court, a Judge may adjudicate the child dependent, and possibly order the child removed from his or her home and placed into foster care or a group home setting.